nxzthelinuxguy/learn-docker/docker_port_expose/README.md

 # Docker Port Expose

+## Container does not have a ip of itself
 ## Docker port expose is used to expose port of a running container
 ## This can be achieved in 2 ways
 ### EXPOSE